Sports Coach Logo Sports Coach Training Principles Fitness Components

 Team sports improve tennis skills

-Marcin Bieniek explains how playing team sports can help to improve your tennis' skills.
+Marcin Bieniek explains how playing team sports can help to improve your tennis skills.

 Soccer

 As we can see, both sports require similar physical, tactical and mental skills.
 In soccer, the critical physical skills are reaction, agility, speed, coordination, dexterity, endurance, and balance.
-The soccer player also needs to have excellent tactical skills like positioning, ball perception, quick decision-making, and an opponent's position.
+The soccer player must also have excellent tactical skills like positioning, ball perception, quick decision-making, and an opponent's position.
 They also require good mental skills like concentration, control, commitment, and confidence.
 Unfortunately, there is also a disadvantage of playing soccer – injury - which can occur due to a collision with another player.
 In conclusion, soccer is an excellent opportunity to have fun and improve many of the skills we use in tennis.

 Basketball

 Why do I choose these skills?
 Practicing jumps is helpful for a great service (going up higher and further forward), precise overhead (better ball-body position), and effective net-game (reaction to wide balls like a spring).
 Because of the specifications of this sport (contact), there are possible injuries due to a collision.
 Knees and ankles are also exposed to a more significant workload because of the jumping factor.
 However, friendly games with a calm attitude can benefit more than damage.
-In my opinion, tennis players can take a lot from playing basketball.
+Tennis players can take a lot from playing basketball.

 Volleyball